 What is your supply chain?

-Basically, a supply chain is all the processes that enable the flow of goods and services between multiple entities to end customers.
-According to Gartner, a supply chain includes planning, sourcing and procurement, manufacturing, distribution, transportation, and services within a company and its ecosystem of partners.
+A supply chain is all the processes that enable the flow of goods and services between multiple entities to end customers.
+According to Gartner, a supply chain is “a group of functions and processes focused on optimizing the flow of products, services and related information from sources of supply to customers or points of demand.”
+This includes “planning, sourcing and procurement, manufacturing, distribution, transportation, and services within a company and its ecosystem of partners.”

 In your supply chain, key entities include partners, vendors, suppliers, and service providers that have direct or indirect influence on the production and delivery of your end product or service.

-It’s important to distinguish between internal supply chain entities and external supply chain entities, or third parties.
-The latter are usually where most supply chain cybersecurity risks originate, since organizations typically have limited third-party management capabilities.
+It’s important to distinguish between internal and external supply chain entities versus third parties.
+The latter are where most supply chain cybersecurity risks usually originate, since organizations typically have limited third-party management capabilities.

-Note: For the sake of simplicity, we will use the terms partner, vendor, supplier, and third party interchangeably in this article, despite slight nuances in their meanings.
+Note: For simplicity’s sake, we use the terms partner, vendor, supplier, and third party interchangeably in this article, despite slight nuances in their meanings.

-Industries that rely on extensive and complex supply chains – fast-moving consumer goods, IT, manufacturing, healthcare, agriculture, retail – should be especially aware of supply chain risks.
+Industries that rely on extensive and complex supply chains — fast-moving consumer goods, IT, manufacturing, healthcare, agriculture, retail, etc. — should be especially aware of supply chain risks.

-Even if your company doesn’t adhere to any of these industries, it’s still advisable to take proper precautions to minimize cybersecurity risks in the supply chain.
+Even if your company doesn’t belong to any of these industries, it is still advisable to take proper precautions to minimize cybersecurity risks in the supply chain.

 Cybersecurity for Manufacturing Companies with Syteca